How to store raspberries: tips on freezing & more

 How to freeze raspberries

-After a few hours, take the plate out of the freezer, and quickly put the frozen berries into a sealable freezer box.
-Let the air out of the container, and quickly put the box back into the freezer.
-When you need some berries out of the freezer the next few months, they will be easy to portion.
+After a few hours, take the plate out of the freezer and quickly put the frozen berries into a sealable freezer box.
+Let the air out of the container and quickly put the box back into the freezer.
+When you need some berries out of the freezer over the next few months, they will be easy to portion.
 If you need your raspberries to keep their shape after thawing, defrost them at a cool temperature, such as in the refrigerator, and in a sieve.

 How to process frozen raspberries